Society: Bitcoin Fixes This

 In 1910, new money had to be pulled, grudgingly, from the ground.
 If governments wanted money to spend, they had to get it from those who earned it.
 That pushed them more toward beggars and less toward dictators.

 But the greatest difference in that time was the dignity of the working man.
-The next time you go through an old city, look at the grand homes that were built in this era, then consider this: Those homes were built by grocers, mechanics, longshoremen and bakers.
+The next time you go through an old city, look at the grand homes that were built in this era, then consider something: Those homes were built by grocers, mechanics, longshoremen and bakers.

 The study of money, above all other fields in economics, is one in which complexity is used to disguise truth or to evade truth, not to reveal it.

 Once that changes – once money is comprehensible and honest – a large portion of the confusion surrounding us will fade away.
-And with it, a whole range of persistent human errors.
+And with it a whole range of persistent human errors.

 Paul Rosenberg